 As a mom of 4, I totally get the back-to-school hustle.
 Between carpools, homework, and extracurriculars, it is easy to get overwhelmed.

-One of the hardest parts of transitioning to send my kids to school outside the home was dealing with the morning routine.
+We homeschooled for years, and one of the hardest parts of transitioning to send my kids to school outside the home was dealing with the morning routine.
 Getting those kids out of bed, halfway decent looking for school, packing lunches, eating breakfasts, and finding shoes….man!
 That morning routine can REALLY be a challenge.

 I am not going to pretend that I have this morning routine mastered (at all), but I will say that I have figured out a few tricks to make the breakfast portion easier.

 So, I figured I would take a moment to share with you…

 5 steps I take to having stress-free back to school breakfasts.

 - Keep a super simple option on hand